Materials Science and Engineering, M.S.

 Required Courses

-Students are required to take one course from each area for the M.S. and as a basis for the Ph.D. preliminary examination.
+Students are required to take the following five courses for the M.S. and as a basis for the Ph.D. preliminary examination.

 Electives